Updated May 15, 2023

-- AWS support services are costly, even in their basic plan; they do not provide free email support or any instant technical support.
-Therefore, in order to get technical support, you need to pay a heavy price, which makes it costly than other platforms in the market.
+- AWS support services are costly, even in their basic plan; they do not provide free email or instant technical support.
+Therefore, to get technical support, you need to pay a heavy price, which makes it more costly than other platforms in the market.

-- The billing system is confusing, it is recommended to go through a reseller to get a better understanding of the detailed monthly plans.
+- The billing system is confusing; it is recommended to go through a reseller to understand the detailed monthly plans better.

 Therefore, due to these and other challenges with AWS, some prefer to go for other cloud hosting platforms that will cover these cons in some way or provide a better AWS Alternative.